-Making tempeh at home is extremely easy.
-We provide detailed instructions right here on our website.
-We include pictures for each step as well.
-All you need are dried soybeans, tempeh starter culture, and a little touch of vinegar.
+Making soybean tempeh at home is easy.
+All you need are soybeans, tempeh starter culture, and a bit vinegar.
+And of course you need a warm place of about 30°C to ferment the tempeh.
 If you have a grain mill, it will make your job a little bit easier.
 If you don’t have a grain mill, you will have to split the soybeans by hand.
 Let’s go over the instructions for making tempeh, step-by-step.

 1. If your objective is to make 1 kg of tempeh, you will need to have the following ingredients: